 This crystalline form of the drug methamphetamine is translucent in color with hues of pink, blue or green.
 Most crystal meth users smoke the substance out of a glass pipe or glass object.

 Although most amphetamines release an energetic, focused high; crystal meth is known to produce a heightened high that you cannot reach from prescribed medications.
-This stimulant drug is very dangerous and even life-threatening.
+This stimulant drug is very dangerous, causes depression symptoms and is even life-threatening.

 Creating meth isn’t easy or safe.
 It’s highly dangerous to do so because of the combination of chemicals.
 The wrong procedure of creating meth can lead to chemical explosions and death.
 In the United States, most meth that is consumed here is produced in labs in Mexico.
 However, there are still thousands of individuals who create meth in their home.

 Imitative forms of legal amphetamines, such as crystal meth, have been used since the late 1800’s.
 Germany is home to the first original amphetamine, however, Japan debuted the first use of methamphetamines in 1919.

 For instance, this drug was extremely popular during the WWII era to help keep soldiers energized and focused.

 A few decades later, America saw a large increase in popularity for this drug substance.
 In the 50’s, crystal meth became a very popular drug to help fight depression and weight loss.
 It was also used by students, athletes and truck drivers to help stay awake and focused.